jaydamani/ai-job-management/README.md

 ## What I'd Improve With More Time

-**Async AI pipeline.** Right now, resume parsing and scoring block the HTTP request — if the AI call takes 10 seconds, the user waits 10 seconds.
-A background task queue (Celery + Redis, or just FastAPI's `BackgroundTasks` for a simpler version) would let the upload return immediately, with the client polling or receiving a webhook when scoring completes.
-The `ai_status` column already exists for exactly this — it's just waiting for the async infrastructure.
+**LLM Testing Framework.** Add testing framework for resume parsing and scoring to ensure stability in production and allow experimenting with different models and configurations.

-**Skill gap recommendations.** The fit score tells you the number; it doesn't tell you what to do.
+**Skill gap recommendations.** The fit score only tells you a number.
 Given the skills already extracted, a third AI call (after parse + score) could suggest interview questions targeting the gaps, or flag whether the gap is a hard blocker vs. a nice-to-have.

-**Candidate deduplication.** Nothing prevents the same candidate from being added twice under different jobs.
-A fuzzy match on email + name at create time would surface likely duplicates before they pollute the pipeline.

-**Streaming AI responses.** The multimodal parse step is the slowest part.
-Streaming tokens to the frontend while parsing would make the latency feel shorter even if the wall-clock time is the same.

-**Search.** The current filtering is field-level (skill, status, score range).
-Full-text search across parsed resume content (using the JSONB `ai_parsed_resume` column + PostgreSQL `tsvector`) would make candidate retrieval much more powerful.
+**Candidate Screening.** Create agents to take initial interviews and screen applicants similar to how gappeo currently does it.

+**Improve Skill Parsing** Skill parsing currently normalises without any context about the candidate or the job.
+We can update the algorithm to utilize the context so that it does not confuse between two same terms across different industries.

+**Candidate Portal.** Add features that allow candidates to directly apply for different roles.

+**Master Data Management.** Add a master admin that can manage master data for an organisation like departments, add or delete recruiters.